Ultimate Spider-Man (TV series): Production

 The series is adapted from the Ultimate Spider-Man comic book, which was created by writer Brian Michael Bendis.
 Bendis and Paul Dini served as writers and producers on the show.
 Man of Action (a group consisting of Steven T. Seagle, Joe Kelly, Joe Casey and Duncan Rouleau), the creators of the animated series Ben 10 and Generator Rex, serve as supervising producers on the show.
 Twenty-six episodes were ordered for the first season.
 According to Paul Dini, the series features a "redefined" Peter Parker, and a combination of frequent guest stars loosely based on Bendis' comics, and original material, such as the origins of some heroes and villains.
 Actor J. K. Simmons reprises his role as J. Jonah Jameson from Sam Raimi's live-action Spider-Man film trilogy for the series.
-Notable voice actors include Adrian Pasdar as Iron Man (returning to the role after previously having voiced him in Madhouse's and Marvel's Iron Man anime),Goldman, Eric (April 20, 2012).
-"Ultimate Spider-Man: Make Way for Iron Man!".
-IGN. and Kevin Michael Richardson, who voices Robbie Robertson and Bulldozer.
+Notable voice actors include Adrian Pasdar as Iron Man (returning to the role after previously having voiced him in Madhouse's and Marvel's Iron Man anime), and Kevin Michael Richardson, who voices Robbie Robertson and Bulldozer.

 The series depicts Spider-Man becoming the newest member of S.H.I.E.L.D. under the leadership of Nick Fury, on a team with four other teenage superheroes.
-Villains such as Living Laser, Venom and Doctor Doom were seen in a trailer shown at the 2011 San Diego Comic Con.Ultimate Spider-Man premiered on April 1, 2012, on Disney XD in the United States, while the pilot episode was released on Xbox Live and PlayStation Store on April 2, 2012.
+Villains such as Living Laser, Venom, and Doctor Doom were seen in a trailer shown at the 2011 San Diego Comic-Con.

+Ultimate Spider-Man premiered on April 1, 2012, on Disney XD in the United States, while the pilot episode was released on Xbox Live and PlayStation Store on April 2, 2012.
 In the UK and Ireland, the show premiered on Disney UK and Ireland on May 31, 2013.
 It premiered in Canada on June 22, 2012, on Teletoon.

-Disney XD and Marvel officially announced Season 3 on July 20, 2013, at San Diego Comic Con.
-Season 3, retitled Ultimate Spider-Man: Web-Warriors, includes Spider-Man joining the Avengers (consisting of the line-up from Avengers Assemble) and introducing characters such as Cloak and Dagger, Amadeus Cho, Ka-Zar and Agent Venom.
+Disney XD and Marvel officially announced Season 3 on July 20, 2013, at San Diego Comic-Con.
+Season 3, retitled Ultimate Spider-Man: Web-Warriors, includes Spider-Man joining the Avengers (consisting of the line-up from Avengers Assemble) and introducing characters such as Cloak and Dagger, Amadeus Cho, Ka-Zar, and Agent Venom.

-A fourth season, retitled Ultimate Spider-Man vs. the Sinister 6, began broadcasting on February 21, 2016.
+A fourth season, Ultimate Spider-Man vs. the Sinister 6, began broadcasting on February 21, 2016.